BinWang28/FacEval/README.md

 ## References

-If you find our work useful, please consider citing our work:
+If you find our work useful, please consider citing our work.
 - E